 Step 1: Add all of the ingredients to a large bowl and whisk well to blend.
-Pour it into a mason jar or another air-tight container or zipper-lock style baggie.
+Pour it into a mason jar, air-tight container, or zipper-lock-style baggie.
 That is it!

-Print out the recipe to make the muffins below so gift recipients can make these gluten free muffins.
+Step 2: Print out the pretty recipe card to make the muffins below so gift recipients can make these gluten free muffins.

 You can make this mix without the almond flour, but it will not have the same light, fluffy texture.
 To make without almond flour, omit the almond flour and add an additional ¾ a cup of gluten free flour blend.

 This muffin mix will last up to 8 weeks in an airtight container.

 I store my muffin mix in a quart-sized mason jar, but you can use an air-tight container or ziplock bag.